ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 Then we explored how to write `if`, `else if`, and `else` statements blocks to alter the linear flow of a program.
 We also briefly covered code indentation as a standard way to improve the readability of your code.

-Please leave your questions or comments in the comments.
+Please leave your questions or comments below or drop me a Tweet.

 {%- include learn-coding-with-dot-net-core/next.md nextIndex=11 -%}